 Theology encompasses a system of religious beliefs and teachings, often outlining a set of ethical standards to be upheld.
-With the theology and ethics emphasis, you’ll explores systems from throughout the world, and through various periods in history, in order to better understand current beliefs.
+With the theology and ethics emphasis, you’ll explore systems from throughout the world and through various periods in history in order to better understand current beliefs.

 - This emphasis builds on biblical foundations, discussing a wide range of topics from Latin American religious thought to Mennonite history.

 - You will select from courses on contemporary theologies, philosophical ethics, Roman politics, the theology of mission and more.

 A solid understanding of theology and ethics proves useful in many fields: careers in education, justice, history and ministry are just a few of the possibilities.

 |THEO-465||Theological Ethics of Conflict and Peacemaking||3|

 Select a minimum of 12 units from the following: